There's a rumor in St. Petersburg?

 But please do not repeat..."

 Why the focus on Anastasia and not another of the Tsar's five children?note Well, it all began in 1920, two years after the execution of the Romanovs, when a mysterious Slavic-accented woman turned up in Berlin.
 Suicidal and apparently amnesiatic, she was admitted to a local mental hospital.
 History generally refers to this woman by the adopted name of Anna Anderson.
 Within a couple years, she would claim to be the Grand Duchess Anastasia.
 Anderson gained much publicity through a lengthy legal battle in which she sought to establish her identity as Anastasia in order to claim a share of the remaining Romanov fortune.
-Public opinion sided overwhelmingly with Anderson because Everything's Better with Princesses.
-The case was finally ended in 1970, with the inconclusive ruling that there was no proof either way, but nevertheless denying her Romanov riches.
+Public opinion sided overwhelmingly with Anderson due to the inherent romance of a Rags to Royalty story.
+The case was finally ended in 1970, with the inconclusive ruling that there was no proof either way, but nevertheless denying Anderson the Romanov riches.
 When Anderson died in 1984, still claiming that she was the lost Grand Duchess, there was still no way to be certain what the truth was.
-After all, DNA testing was in the future, so the argument for both sides ultimately rested on hearsay.
+After all, DNA testing wasn't a thing at the time, so the argument for both sides ultimately rested on hearsay.
 And besides, the site of the Romanovs' murder was located deep behind the Iron Curtain, hidden from the world by the Soviet Union's secretive government, so who could say for sure what had happened there?

 During the 89 years it took to get there, however, the premise that Anastasia had survived became a perennial fixture of Western popular culture.
 This trope is technically an example of Dated History, but it shows every sign of continuing, at least in works which are taking significant liberties with historical fact anyway.